jlacombe/learning-to-generate-wasserstein-barycenters/README.md

 4. the wasserstein distances are now stored into the .h5 file specified by the parameter `wdists_path`.

 #### Training a DWE model
+If you are using one of the provided pretrained DWE models, directly go to the [next part](#Comparison-of-the-approximation-errors-of-our-model-VS-DWE).

-To train a DWE model yourself, you can modify and run one of the provided .sh scripts in the `dwe` folder.
+To train your own DWE model, you can modify and run one of the provided .sh scripts in the `dwe` folder.
 Note that for the ones which do not consider GeomLoss, we use `run_emd.py` at the beginning of the script to generate the Wasserstein distances with EMD.
 Let's for instance consider that we want to train a DWE model adapted to 512x512 images on our synthethic 512x512 dataset with Wasserstein distances generated with GeomLoss:
 1. go into `dwe`;
 2. open `run_randshapes.sh` and consider the following parameters:
     - `dataset_id` the id of the dataset used, here "randshapes";